JohnPMills/modern-saturn/content/mhl.md

     background_image_position: center center
     background_image_repeat: no-repeat
     type: hero_section
+    content: "## Negative Mental Health\n\nNegative Mental Health can grow from being distressed often, however mental ill health does not grow directly from distress.
+Click through the tabs to learn more.\_\n\n## No Distress, Problem or Disorder\n\nThis is where positive mental health often occurs, just living life to its fullest and not having to deal with everyday stressors.
+It is unlikely that many individuals will be at this point in their mental health for an extended duration, but finding a time and place to relax from all stressors and clear your mind is a great way to keep your mental health.\_\n\n## Mental Wellbeing\n\nMIND defines mental wellbeing as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.\n\nMental wellbeing is different for everyone, with a wide range of feelings and thoughts influencing our emotions and behaviour everyday.
+By being in a place of good mental wellbeing, it helps strengthen us against developing mental health issues and also enables us to help people cope better with their own existing\_[mental health disorders](https://courses.awfullygood.org/mod/page/view.php?id=85).\n"
   - title: Module 2
     subtitle: ' Signs of Positive and Negative Mental Health'
     actions: []